Entry guidance notes – all categories

 Once your account is set up, you can start your application.
 Remember to save it as you go and return at any time, by logging in again using your email address and password, to continue and complete your Category entry or entries.

 The COVID-19 pandemic is the main concern of all and no-one is unaffected.
-It is part of our lives and this is reflected in The Negotiator Awards programme this year.
+It is part of our lives and this is reflected in The Negotiator Awards programme to be judged next September.

 On this backdrop, an important part of your business success is simply the survival of your business and how you have managed it under lockdown and beyond.